Skip to main content

 How to report a problem

-For anything — abusive comment, broken film page, ToS-violating list, photo that shouldn’t be there — use the bug report button in the user dropdown (or in the mobile nav).
-Site moderators see every bug report and act on them.
+For anything — abusive comment, broken film page, ToS-violating list, photo that shouldn’t be there — use the feedback button in the user dropdown (or in the mobile nav).

 For copyright takedowns specifically, see the DMCA section of our Terms for the formal notice requirements.